 7. You’re an international student now!

 You have your enrolment proof, you have your visa and you’re ready to pack a big suitcase and move to the Czech Republic.
-The best way to make sure you don’t forget anything is to stay in touch with your university in the Czech Republic, which can help you with info about student service and student accommodation.
+The best way to make sure you don’t forget anything is to stay in touch with your university, which can help you with info about student service and accommodation.